Here's a video of my postdoc work @ UBC.

 and mapping system that uses *only* vision to explore an environment

 and construct a useful map.
-The system uses our
+The system uses our RBPF SLAM implementation to keep an accurate

 map, and stereo occupancy grids for planning and obstacle avoidance.